 The diachronic nature of faith

 Indeed, the verdict is not actually about us at all: it is about Jesus.
 The final judgment is not a judgment of whether we are righteous or unrighteous in the absolute sense, but rather of whether we are represented by Jesus or representing ourselves.
-We are represented by Jesus when we commit ourselves to loyally trust him—whether that commitment lasts a single second, or a hundred years.
+We are represented by Jesus when we commit ourselves to loyally rely on him—whether that commitment lasts a single second, or a hundred years.
 Our representation by Jesus is identical at the moment we exercise faith, and the moment we stand before him after a life of faith.

 It seems to me that perhaps people like Dewey are afraid that affirming the place of works in final justification is affirming that works ground our justification.
 Their thinking goes something like this: Since justification is all or nothing and cannot be lost (John 6:44 etc), and you’re justified at the moment of belief, there’s therefore nothing you need (or indeed can) add after that point.
 The verdict at that moment is “not guilty.”
 So if you need to add works to keep that verdict as “not guilty” when the final judgment comes, then the final verdict must be on a different basis than the original one—so you’re actually teaching justification by works.